ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 <img src="images/AI-assist-download-templates-2.png">

-4. Open the downloaded file `Account Setup and Data Load - AI Assist.xlsx` contents
+4. Open the downloaded file `Account Setup and Data Load - AI Assist.xlsx` contents.

 5. Go through all the 4 sheets of the file carefully to get more insights on AI Assist feature
    - **Records to load              :** This is main data file which will be processed once uploaded into the system